A Life in Wool

 - a residential practical course in a wool shed (3-day for upskill courses, 5-day for new learners.
 Includes accommodation and food.
 Travel costs not included)

-- four in-shed training days in the wool shed (four individual days of additional training to be completed within one year of the residential course)
+- in-shed training days in the wool shed (additional training to be completed within one year of the residential course)

 WOMOlife’s Pilot Upskill Courses